Alexobregon/Sandbox/README.md

 Fixed bugs when updating city would not change some metrics.

-Reworked code to be more readable.
+Reworked code to be more readable and spacing.